StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 https://www.youtube.com/watch?v=wW_aDwQN4x4&t=2s

-Version 1.3.0 brought one of the most significant updates yet.
-ATUM has become more than just an inventory management plugin.
+ATUM Inventory Management for WooCommerce has become more than just an stock management plugin.
 Users can create Purchase Orders, setup Locations, and Suppliers.
 We are now bringing full WPML compatibility.
 Read further for the complete list of new features.

 * Inventory logs now allow you to increase or reduce WooCommerce stock.
 * Product Locations feature lets you create several storage locations per item.